There is a problem with how we look at traffic generation.

 - Contribute to popular blogs in your niche and link to your landing page in your author bio.

-- Create notification bars using Smart Bar (free tool) and add calls to action to relevant blog posts.
+- Create notification bars using Thrive Leads and add calls to action to relevant blog posts.

 - Create an eye-catching image and use it to add a call to action to your sidebar.